 Why is my pool filter pressure gauge reading zero?

 This could be because the gauge is faulty.
 But most likely, it is because you have an airlock in the system, so no water passes through the filter.
-Try loosening the valve on top of the filter to let any trapped air out.
+Try loosening the valve atop the filter to let any trapped air out.

 How often do you backwash a saltwater pool?

-As far as backwashing goes, a saltwater pool with a sand filter is no different from a freshwater pool with a sand filter.
-It should, therefore, be treated the same and backwashed as shown above.
+Regarding backwashing, a saltwater pool with a sand filter is no different from a freshwater pool with a sand filter.
+Therefore, it should be treated the same way and backwashed as shown above.

 What happens if you don’t backwash your pool?